allanmosesfernandes/portfolio2025/posts/how-ai-helped-save-a-production-disaster.md

 I personally find myself going away from AI models for my coding workflow, because it feels like outsourcing the very joy of solving problems.
 Don't get me wrong I still use AI to help me when I'm stuck or do a review to ensure I'm not shipping idiot code.

-I don’t want AI to do the thinking for me, I code because I enjoy and love solving problems. but I don't want AI to come up with a solution before I have even got a chance to think about the problem myself.
+I don’t want AI to do the thinking for me, I code because I enjoy and love solving problems.
+But I don't want AI to come up with a solution before I have even got a chance to think about the problem myself.

 But was I glad I had access to GPT when I had to transform 4500+ rows using a script and not laboriously editing each one by hand like I was shackled in a data-entry dungeon?
 Absolutely f***** yes!